 I looked down at my watch and settled back to wait.
 Ten minutes later, I began hiking again.
-I was not more than 20 yards up the trail when the Grizzly stood up ahead of me.
+I was not more than 20 yards up the trail when the Grizzly stood ahead.
 As he rose into view, I stopped dead in my tracks, holding my breath!

 It was so big.

-Moving forward cautiously, I studied the trail ahead of me, along with the brush and undergrowth to my right.
+Moving forward cautiously, I studied the trail ahead, along with the brush and undergrowth to my right.
 The bear appeared to have moved on, I thought.
-Suddenly, I heard wood cracking and turned to see the bear up in the brush to my right, following slowly along beside me as he rubbed against bushes and trees along the way.
+Then, suddenly, I heard wood cracking and turned to see the bear up in the brush to my right, following slowly beside me as he rubbed against bushes and trees along the way.

 To say I was terrified was an understatement.
 Continuing to move slowly with my bear spray in one hand and hiking poles in the other, I spoke to the bear in low, calm tones.
 I had already made a big mistake by not backtracking, so hopefully, I could get out of this situation by staying quiet.

 Sweat trickled into my eyes, burning them and causing my vision to blur.
 I blinked hard to clear them and watched as the bear continued to follow me.
 We were both moving slowly, and I tried to appear deliberate and casual while speaking calmly.

 Suddenly the bear stood up and began rubbing his back against a small tree trunk.
 Then, stopping abruptly, he dropped to all fours and charged!
 It happened so fast!
 I pointed my Bear Spray at him and froze as he charged.
 It sounds so cliché, but time did seem to slow down.